Guide to Capital Markets Tribunal Proceedings

 What is disclosure?
 Am I expected to provide disclosure?

-For more information, see section 5 of the Practice Guideline.
+For more information, see rules14(4), 28 and 30 of the Rules of Procedure.

-What is a hearing brief?
+What is a book of documents?

 What are witness lists and summaries?